 5.9.2.
-Vehicle Parking Requirements
+Vehicle Parking Requirements [AMENDED 09-09-2022]

 Parking requirements shall be applied uniformly in accordance with the general provisions, based on land uses, regardless of the zoning district in which a land use is to be located; unless otherwise specified in this Code.
 Additionally, on-street parking may count toward satisfying off-street parking requirements for commercial service and retail uses and visitor parking at a 1:1 ratio.
-Motorcycle and bicycle parking spaces shall also be required and provided in accordance with Sections 5.9.8 and 5.9.9, respectively.
+Motorcycle and bicycle parking spaces shall also be required and provided in accordance with Sections 5.9.8. and 5.9.9., respectively.

 5.9.2.A.
-Residential Uses
+Residential Uses [AMENDED 12-01-2017] [AMENDED 09-09-2022]

-Vehicular parking requirements for residential uses are provided in Tables 5.12 and 5.12A, below.
+Vehicular parking requirements for residential uses are provided in Tables 5.18.
+See Section 5.9.5 for parking reduction allowances.